-My name is Rachel Hodge and I am a registered Consultant Clinical Psychologist working in Christchurch, New Zealand.
-Canterbury Psychology was established in 2019 when I started working as a private practitioner, alongside my work at Canterbury District Health Board (CDHB).
+My name is Rachel Hodge and I am a registered Consultant Clinical Psychologist working in Ōtautahi, Christchurch, New Zealand.
+Canterbury Psychology was established in 2019 when I started working as a private practitioner, alongside my work at the previous Canterbury District Health Board (CDHB), now known as Health New Zealand, Te Whatu Ora.

-I offer confidential psychological therapy and assessment for adults 16+ who are struggling with mental health difficulties.
+I offer confidential psychological therapy and assessment for adults 16+ who are struggling with mental health difficulties as well as supervision to other healthcare professionals and sometimes non-healthcare professionals.
 I also work with people who are experiencing more general life difficulties.
 I work with individuals collaboratively to bring about change using approaches tailored to individual needs.
 That is, together we find what works for you.
-I consider therapy a privilege and want my clients to feel respected, heard and accepted with an overall goal to empower you to become your own therapist.
+I consider my work a privilege and want the people I work with to feel respected, heard and accepted with an overall goal to feel empowered.

 Experience

-Further to the mental health experience, I have worked in a service supporting adults with psychological distress as a result from having a cancer diagnosis, and at present, I am working for the CDHB doing clinical work in the Diabetes Service for adults.
+Further to the mental health experience, I have experience working in physical health settings.
+I have worked in a service supporting adults with psychological distress as a result from having a cancer diagnosis, and at present, I am working at Christchurch’s HealthNZ Diabetes Service for adults.
 Both these positions often involve working with people with chronic and severe health problems alongside challenging psychological issues such as anxiety, adjustment issues, anger, grief, existential issues, and pain.
-In addition to working with people with diabetes, I also carry out the Psychology Clinical Lead position at the Christchurch Hospital Campus, CDHB.
+In addition to working with people with diabetes, I also carry out the Psychology Clinical Lead position at the Christchurch Health Campus, HealthNZ.

 Therapeutic Approach